daniel-keogh/graph-theory/OVERVIEW.md

 The main algorithm used in the program is known as [Thompson's construction](https://en.wikipedia.org/wiki/Thompson%27s_construction).

 As mentioned previously, any regular expression can be converted into an equivalent finite automaton which recognises the same set of strings.
-Thompsons's Construction is a method of transforming a regular expression into its equivalent NFA.
+Thompsons's construction is a method of transforming a regular expression into its equivalent NFA.

 The algorithm works by building a series of small NFA *fragments* that represent part of a regular expression, and then composing larger NFAs from those smaller NFA fragments, with a different construction for each operator.